 In the EBC or during public events it’s important to know where your customers are, both physically and digitally.
 Physically, it’s about knowing their relative location, what they’re doing, and what part or section of the experience they are visiting.
 Digitally, it’s more about where they are in the customer timeline that you’ve created.
 Knowing this information — which requires collecting the necessary data and extracting insights — is at the heart of hyperlocation.

-Hyperlocation is, essentially, awareness or knowledge about your physical surroundings at a particular location.
-Adversely, it’s about knowing where someone else may be, including your customers, event attendees, or EBC visitors.
+Hyperlocation is, essentially, location-awareness or knowledge about your physical surroundings.
+It’s about knowing where someone else may be, including your customers, event attendees, or EBC visitors.

 This information is generally gathered through the use of technologies like location services, GPS, iBeaconing or beacons, wayfinding, indoor mapping, and more.
 There’s a certain mobility factor to it all, that allows for seamless, always-on connections and interactions.